 “The Sabbath” is a project that captures the evocative and seductive emotions of the folklore surrounding witches and their nocturnal meetings vividly told through the exquisiteness of the nude male form.
 These Bacchic rites let loose our inhibitions and seduce us with their promise of power and grandeur.
 Gaze upon this dark world and enter the forbidden.

 Peru has always been a center for folk magic and curious religious practices for centuries.
-As the birthplace of “The Sabbath” creator and photographer, Allan Spiers, it planted a seed whose roots would remain with him throughout his life.
+As the birthplace of “The Sabbath” artist and photographer, Allan Spiers, it planted a seed whose roots would remain with him throughout his life.
 Since childhood Allan has always been fascinated in exploring the dark world of the occult.
 He has studied various forms of witchcraft and occult religion from around the world, he himself initiated in Haitian Vodou, and a practitioner of Religio Romana, the polytheistic religion of ancient Rome, and in 2011 opened the world renowned online occult store, The Vodou Store.

 But his world was always split into two, one spiritual, one mundane.
 Beginning his photography career as a fitness photographer he worked with a lot of models and companies that held firmly Christian beliefs.
 In order for him to build his fitness photography brand he decided to keep a side of him hidden, that is until 2016.